A brow lift takes between 30 and 60 minutes, depending upon the length of the required incision, degree of brow laxity, and height of the forehead.

 A brow lift in Denver, Colorado, is intended to lift and reshape the eyebrow and skin of the upper eyelid and improve hooding at the corner of the eye.
 There are several different types of brow lift.
 Some utilize a small scope to elevate the tissues of the forehead, while others are performed with incisions of varying sizes placed at the top of the head or at the hairline.

-At the Center for Cosmetic Surgery, Drs.
-Vath and Wolfe rely most frequently upon a "mini brow lift" with a hairline incision.
+At the Center for Cosmetic Surgery, Dr. Vath, Dr. Steinwald, and Dr. Wolfe rely most frequently upon a "mini brow lift" with a hairline incision.
 The skin is elevated up off of the forehead muscles, the skin is elevated in a superior and lateral position, and the excess skin is removed.
 There is a direct elevation of the eyebrow and surrounding soft tissue.
 This technique is predictable, straightforward, and doesn't distort the hairline or place large scars at the top of the scalp.
 Click here to learn more about brow lifts on our Denver mini facelift site.

-Dr. Wolfe and Dr. Vath can provide you with honest, reliable information to your questions about brow lift surgery.
-To schedule a free personal consultation, simply call 720.279.1926 or request your free consultationyour free consultation online.
+Dr. Wolfe, Dr. Vath, and Dr. Steinwald can provide you with honest, reliable information to your questions about brow lift surgery.
+To schedule a personal consultation, simply call (720) 279-1926 or request your complimentary consultationyour complimentary consultation online.

 Keys to Choosing Your Mini Brow Lift Surgeon